Jamie Reid (footballer, born July 1994): Early life

-Born in Torquay, Devon, Reid attended South Dartmoor Community College.
+Born in Torquay, Devon, Reid attended South Dartmoor Community College together with both Ollie Watkins and Matt Jay.

 Club career

 Exeter City

 Reid graduated from the Exeter City youth team to turn professional in April 2012.

 Reid made his debut for Exeter on 26 December 2012, receiving praise for his performance in a 3–1 defeat to Oxford United at St James Park.

 Dorchester Town

 He was loaned out to Conference South side Dorchester Town in July 2012.

 Torquay United

 On 18 February 2015, Jamie Reid completed a loan move to Torquay United.

 Truro City

 On 29 September 2015, Reid joined Truro City on a one-month loan.
-He made his debut just four days later, opening the scoring by lobbing the keeper from 20 yards out just 8 minutes into a 3–0 win over Havant & Waterlooville.
+He made his debut just four days later, opening the scoring by lobbing the keeper from 20 yards out just eight minutes into a 3–0 win over Havant & Waterlooville.

 On 26 October, Steve Tully announced that Reid's loan had been extended by another month.

 Torquay United

 On 25 July 2016, Reid completed a three-month loan move to Torquay United.
 On 5 January 2017 Reid's loan was extended until the end of the 2016–17 season.

 On 30 June 2017, he returned to Torquay United on a six-month loan deal.

 On 20 October 2017, Reid signed an 18-month contract with Torquay United after spending 10 years at Exeter City, beginning in the youth system and earning a professional contract in May 2011.
-Season of 18/19 Reid went on to score 32 goals in a promotion season for Torquay, receiving the club's player of the year award and the golden boot, along with these the accolades kept coming with him being awarded the national leagues player of the year, top goal scorer and being in the end of season team of the year.
+During the 2018–19 season Reid would score 32 goals in a promotion season for Torquay, receiving the club's Player of the Year award and the golden boot.
+He was also included in the National League South Team of the Year and was named as the Player of the Year after securing the golden boot.